Surveying Recreational Uses in Texas

 - data on physical conditions in a water body that are necessary for completing the analysis.

 The TMDL Program surveyed numerous water bodies in Texas from 2009 through 2011 The TCEQ Standards team will complete the second phase, the analysis, and then make recommendations for revising standards to the commission based on the results.
+The procedures for conducting RUAAs are available on our website.

 The surveys for all the segments in this project have been completed.
 See survey reports on our Web page Recreational Use Attainability Analyses, where you can look up projects within a particular river or coastal basin.